plusserver/fortigate-lb-ctlr/README.md

 ## Troubleshooting

-If your virtual server isn't created, first check the Events for your Service (`kubectl describe service ...`) and for the IP address resource (`kubcetl describe ipaddress ...`; the name for the address is the same as your service).
+If your virtual server isn't created, first check the Events for your Service (`kubectl describe service ...`) and for the IP address resource (`kubectl describe ipaddress ...`; the name for the address is the same as your service).
 Then, check the logs of the controller:

 ```bash